DocentSzachista/web-scrap-chess-tournaments/README.md

     "port" : 123
 }
   ```
-If you want to launch fastAPI server you only need to use command in project directory:
+If you want to send emails you only need to use command in project directory:
 ```
-python3 main.py
+python3 script.py mailing
 ```
-## Automated script
+## Github actions powered script
 ### How it works
 Script webscrapps informations from websites and later saves them into tournaments.json file in `docs/htmlLists` directory.
 When its done it calls git commands to push changes into repository.
 Then the github pages are being rebuilt and when the process is done you can simply see data on [github pages](https://docentszachista.github.io/web-scrap-chess-tournaments/).
-If you want to make it actually work I **recommend to fork repository**
+If you want to make it actually work for your preferences I **recommend to fork repository**
 ### Required files to add
 In order to make script work as intended, you need to add `userPreferences.json` file to your project directory.
 It should contain following fields: